Graduation & Bar Certification

 Bar – Certification of Graduation

 State bars require that the Law School certify applicants as having met all J.D. degree requirements in order to sit for the bar exam.
-The Law School Registrar’s Office tracks the deadlines and certification requirements for each state to which graduates intend to apply, and keeps detailed lists of certifications by state and by student.
-State bar certification forms are prepared by the Registrar’s Office based on information from student records and responses to the Graduation, Commencement, and Bar Plans survey.
-Certifications are forwarded to the Dean or Dean’s delegate for signature, and then submitted directly to the bar examiners in each state.
+The Law School Registrar's Office tracks the deadlines and certification requirements for each state to which graduates intend to apply, and keeps detailed lists of certifications by state and by student.
+State bar certification forms are prepared by the Registrar's Office based on information from student records and responses to the Graduation, Commencement, and Bar Plans survey.
+Certifications are forwarded to the Dean or Dean's delegate for signature, and then submitted directly to the bar examiners in each state.